The Covered Bridges of Maryland

 In 1865, Jericho Covered Bridge was built to span the Little Gunpowder Falls to connect Baltimore and Harford counties.
 Recently restored to like-new condition, it’s nestled in the woods of the Gunpowder Falls State Park, so it’s a perfect stop along a drive through this lush park—don’t forget to take pictures of the scenery along the way.

-Three covered bridges are in Frederick County: Roddy Road near Thurmont, the smallest covered bridge still existing in Maryland; Loys Station north of Creagerstown, modified and rebuilt after the first fell victim to arson, though the original timbers remain; and the Utica Mills bridge in Frederick which incorporates a span of the original Devilbiss Road Covered Bridge that washed away during 1889 flooding.
+Three covered bridges are in Frederick County: Roddy Road near Thurmont, the smallest covered bridge still existing in Maryland; Loys Station north of Creagerstown, modified and rebuilt after falling victim to arson, though the original timbers remain; and the Utica Mills bridge in Frederick which incorporates a span of the original Devilbiss Road Covered Bridge that washed away during 1889 flooding.
 All three are in close proximity to one another northeast of Frederick, making a tour of them a short and easy outing from the bustling city.

 Cecil County is home to the remaining two, both built in 1860: Gilpin’s Falls in Bay View, the longest covered bridge still standing in Maryland, located near the charming waterfront town of North East; and Foxcatcher Farms in the Fair Hill Natural Resource Management Area that’s also home to horse races and festivals.